pameyer52/txtcat-nb/README.md

 > classify.py --model=model.json --datadir=unlabled-data/

 ## Known Issues:
- 1. Training statics are rudimentary.
- 2. Doesn't currently support full cross-validation in training.
+ 1. Doesn't currently support full cross-validation in training.
- 3. No pre-processing of words yet - accuracy for my current test cases is sufficient with no preprocessing.
+ 2. No pre-processing of words yet - accuracy for my current test cases is sufficient with no preprocessing.